yzyouzhang/ASVspoof2021_AIR/README.md

 This repository contains our implementation of the paper, "UR Channel-Robust Synthetic Speech Detection System for ASVspoof 2021".
 [Paper link here](https://www.isca-speech.org/archive/asvspoof_2021/chen21_asvspoof.html)

+The code here is a little bit unorganized, please feel free to open any issues.
+The contribution from this work mainly derives from our previous research works.
+Please feel free to check out the paper and code there.

+## Reference to our prior research works
+[1] Y. Zhang, F. Jiang and Z. Duan, "One-Class Learning Towards Synthetic Voice Spoofing Detection," in IEEE Signal Processing Letters, vol. 28, pp. 937-941, 2021, doi: 10.1109/LSP.2021.3076358. [[link](https://ieeexplore.ieee.org/document/9417604)] [[arXiv](https://arxiv.org/pdf/2010.13995.pdf)] [[code](https://github.com/yzyouzhang/AIR-ASVspoof)]

+[2] Y. Zhang, G. Zhu, F. Jiang, Z. Duan, "An Empirical Study on Channel Effects for Synthetic Voice Spoofing Countermeasure Systems," Proc.
+Interspeech 2021, pp. 4309-4313, 2021, doi: 10.21437/Interspeech.2021-1820. [[link](https://www.isca-speech.org/archive/interspeech_2021/zhang21ea_interspeech.html)] [[arXiv](https://arxiv.org/pdf/2104.01320.pdf)] [[code](https://github.com/yzyouzhang/Empirical-Channel-CM)]

 ### Requirements
 python==3.6

 pytorch==1.1.0

+### Data Channel Augmentation
+We use impulse responses from [this repo](https://github.com/idiap/acoustic-simulator) and the code we adapted is in the `channel_simulation` folder.
+Please refer to the paper for the augmentation process.

 ### Data Preprocess
 The raw wave files of the ASVspoof 2019 dataset is stored in `/data/neil/DS_10283_3336`.